DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/nodes/3D Processing/cloud_process_operation.rst

 .. image:: Images/cloud_process/cloud_process_adjust_box.png
    :align: center

-This operation crops the cloud by placing a bounding box that the user can adjust by clicking on the adjust box option.
+This operation crops the cloud by placing a bounding box that the you can adjust by clicking on the adjust box option.
-Once the user sets the bounding box the first time it will remember this choice so that the user does not have to reconfigure the box again.
+Once the you set the bounding box the first time it will remember this choice so that you do not have to reconfigure the box again.
-The user can uncheck the Adjust box option so that they do not have to interact with the box once the adjustments are finished.
+You can uncheck the Adjust box option so that they do not have to interact with the box once the adjustments are finished.

 To enable the Adjust Bounding Box function, make sure to check the Adjust Box before running.